openwisp/django-rest-framework-gis/README.rst

 bounding box, e.g.:
 ``/location/?in_bbox=-90,29,-89,35``.

-By default, InBBOXFilter will only return those instances entirely within the stated bounding box.
+By default, InBBoxFilter will only return those instances entirely within the stated bounding box.
 To include those instances which overlap the bounding box, include ``bbox_filter_include_overlapping = True`` in your view.